oldHamletsGhost/gulp-4.0-refactor/README.md

     rootPath: './public/',
     port: 3000

-# gulpfile.js variables you may need to update
+# gulpfile.js variables you may want to update

 The two variables in gulpfile.js you will likely change are projectName and paths.